oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 #### Domain resource

-Now let's create a domain resource.
+Now, you create a domain resource.
 A domain resource is the key resource that tells the operator how to deploy a WebLogic domain.

 Copy the following to a file called `/tmp/mii-sample/mii-initial.yaml` or similar, or use the file `/tmp/mii-sample/domain-resources/WLS/mii-initial-d1-WLS-v1.yaml` that is included in the sample source.